LiskArchive/lisk-sdk/README.md

 ## Usage

-Each function call has **secondSecret** parameter, this parameter is optional.
+Please note, the **secondSecret** parameter given to each function is optional.

 ### Create transaction